Locust: Recent times

 During the last two millennia, desert locust plagues have appeared sporadically in Africa, the Middle East, and Europe.
 Other species of locusts caused havoc in North and South America, Asia, and Australasia; in China, 173 outbreaks over 1924 years.
 The Bombay locust (Nomadacris succincta) was a major pest in India and southeastern Asia in the 18th and 19th centuries, but has seldom swarmed since the last plague in 1908.

 In the spring of 1747 locusts arrived outside Damascus eating the majority of the crops and vegetation of the surrounding countryside.
 One local barber, Ahmad al-Budayri, recalled the locusts "came like a black cloud.
 They covered everything: the trees and the crops.
 May God Almighty save us!"

 The extinction of the Rocky Mountain locust has been a source of puzzlement.
 It had swarmed throughout the west of the United States and parts of Canada in the 19th century.
 Albert's swarm of 1875 was estimated to contain 12.5 trillion insects covering an area of 198000 sqmi (larger than the state of California) and to weigh 27.5 million tons.
 The last specimen was seen alive in Canada in 1902.
 Recent research suggests the breeding grounds of this insect in the valleys of the Rocky Mountains came under sustained agricultural development during the large influx of gold miners, destroying the underground eggs of the locust.

-The 1915 infestation across Palestine and Syria was one of the main contributors to famine in Lebanon which lasted from 1915 to 1918 during which around 200,000 people died.
+The 1915 infestation across Palestine and Syria was one of the main contributors to the 1915–1918 Great Famine of Mount Lebanon, which caused some 200,000 deaths.
 Plagues became less common in the 20th century, but they continue to occur when the conditions are met.